 As we look to the future, AHPs will play an increasing role in supporting patients across all aspects of healthcare.
 We are seeing more and more advanced clinical practice (ACP) roles where AHPs are stepping outside the traditional boundaries of their professional role to support our patients.
 We have ACPs in our intensive care units and have a physiotherapist in our cystic fibrosis team on their ACP MSc training now.

 We need to think innovatively about our future workforce across all professional groups and AHPs in ACP posts will help ensure the right workforce, with the right skills, is in the right place to deliver high-quality care to our patients.
 We are also seeing AHPs move into leadership roles across healthcare organisations, working outside of the traditional therapy posts.
 We know our staff have the skills to develop into exceptional healthcare leaders who can drive innovation with our patients and families.

 We know we need 27,000 more AHPs in England over the next four years.
 The majority of AHPs qualify through pre-registration education, but it is widely recognised that the ‘grow your own’ approach is valuable to attract, train and recruit people local to our hospitals and to improve the diversity of those trained.
 Apprenticeships do just this and are becoming more and more important in our approach to improving and sustaining our AHP workforce.
-Across rehabilitation and therapies at Royal Brompton and Harefield hospitals, we currently have two physiotherapy and one occupational therapy apprentices.
+Across rehabilitation and therapies at Royal Brompton and Harefield hospitals, we currently have six apprentices in occupational therapy and physiotherapy.
 These are staff who were working as therapy practitioners and we are supporting them through their AHP degrees while they work.
 We are also supporting staff in leadership and quality improvement apprenticeships to support their career development ensuring we are developing our own AHP leaders of the future.